Shilajit: Ancient Medicine for a Modern Toxic World

 Historical Uses in Traditional Medicine

-In a 2013 study conducted by the Physiology Research Center at the Kerman University of Medical Sciences in Iran on the effects of shilajit on risk factors following a traumatic brain injury, researchers discovered that it has positive effects on the three most indicative factors of death following traumatic brain injury: brain edema, blood-brain barrier permeability, and intracranial pressure.32
+A 2013 study conducted by the Physiology Research Center at Kerman University of Medical Sciences in Iran explored the effects of shilajit on critical risk factors following traumatic brain injury (TBI).
+The researchers found that shilajit had beneficial effects on the three most significant indicators of mortality after TBI: brain edema, blood-brain barrier (BBB) permeability, and intracranial pressure.
+These findings suggest a promising role for shilajit in the management of brain trauma.

 Memory Enhancement and Anxiolytic Activity